-- Municipal Election Law
+- Municipal Law

 L.L.M., Western New England University School of Law, 2011

 B.S., Texas A&M University, 2004

 SPEAKING AND WRITING

 - 2019 TPCA Employment Law, Civil Service & Public Information Act (PIA)/Open Records Seminar, "The Public Information Act for Law Enforcement – What you need to know" – Austin November 2019.

 - Local Government 101 Conference, The Cutting-Edge Issues, "Open Meetings" – Ennis County Texas May 2019.

 - Local Government 101 Conference, The Cutting-Edge Issues, "Open Records" – Grayson County Texas July 2018.

 - Open Government & Enforcement Conference, "Open Government Training" – Montague County Texas December 2017.

 - "Municipal Election Law" - Fort Worth City Attorney’s Office In-House CLE Training - Fort Worth, Texas November 2016.